 However, keep in mind both of these simple conversions only get you within a few degrees Fahrenheit or Celsius of the actual temperature, which should give you a basic idea of what the weather calls for in terms of clothing.

-If you'd rather know exactly what the temperature is in Greece in Fahrenheit (and don't want to use an online converter or app that tells you the temperature in Fahrenheit), you can accurately convert from Celcius by multiplying the degrees by 9/5 and then adding 32 to the result.
-In other words:
+If you'd rather know exact Grecian temperatures in Fahrenheit (and don't want to use an online converter or app that gives temperature in Fahrenheit), you can accurately convert from Celsius by multiplying the degrees by 9/5 and then adding 32 to the result.

 (F-32)*5/9 = C

-Temperatures aren't the only unit of measurement that needs converting when traveling from the United States to Greece.
-You'll also need to know how to convert currency values between U.S. dollars and the Greecian Euro, American miles to European kilometers, and even U.S. ounces, pints, and quarts to Greek liters and milliliters.
+Degrees aren't the only units of measurement that need converting when traveling from the United States to Greece.
+You'll also need to know how to convert currency values between U.S. dollars and the Grecian Euro; American miles to European kilometers; and even U.S. ounces, pints, and quarts to Grecian liters and milliliters.

-Fortunately, not too much of travel in Greece requires such mathematical skills.
-Still, it can be helpful to be able to figure out a few things on your own.
-You may want to learn to roughly calculate the current dollar-Euro or other exchange rates in your head as that can be convenient when making purchases, but you can also find apps on line which make doing so a breeze with your cell phone.
+Fortunately, not too many details of travel in Greece require such mathematical skill, but it can still be helpful to know how to figure out a few things on your own.
+You may want to learn to roughly calculate the current dollar-Euro exchange or other exchange rates in your head as these can be convenient when making purchases; though, you can also find cell phone apps online which make doing so a breeze.

-When trying to calculate distance, keep in mind that miles are longer than kilometers—one kilometer equals approximately 0.6214 miles.
-While a day trip around Athens may seem long at 50 kilometers away, for instance, it's actually just over 30 miles from Athens.
-Whether you're taking a short trip around Greece or planning on flying out of one of its many airports, you'll want to know how far you need to go to get there in a measurement system you can understand.
+When trying to calculate distance, keep in mind that miles are longer than kilometers: one kilometer equals approximately 0.6214 miles.
+While a day trip outside of Athens may seem distant at 50 kilometers, for instance, it's actually just over 30 miles from the city.
+Whether you're taking a short trip around Greece or planning on flying out of one of its many airports, you'll want to know how far you need to go in a measurement system you can understand.